 The notion of urban unit is based on the continuity of built up land mass and the number of inhabitants.
 Urban units are built in metropolitan France and in the French overseas departments according to the following definition: a commune or group of communes with a continuous built-up area (no more than 200 meters between two constructions) and at least 2,000 inhabitants.

 If the urban unit extends over several municipalities, and if each of these municipalities concentrates more than half of its population in the continuous built-up area, it is called a multi-municipal agglomeration.

 These thresholds of 200 metres for the continuity of habitat and a population of 2,000 inhabitants are the result of internationally-adopted recommendations.

-In France, the calculation of the space between two constructions is realized by the analysis of databases on the built of the National Geographical Institute (IGN).
+In France, the calculation of the space between two constructions is realized by the analysis of databases on the built of the National Institute for Geographic and Forest Information (IGN).

 It takes into account cuts of the urban infrastructure such as waterways in absence of bridges, gravel pits, important difference in level.
 Since the cutting of 2010, certain public places (cemeteries, stadiums, airfields, car parks...), industrial or commercial land (factories, industrial estate, shopping malls...) are treated as built up with the rule of 200 meters to connect inhabited zones of construction, unlike the previous cuttings where these spaces were only cancelled in the calculation of the distances between built up.